Mon – Sun: 24/7 Plumbing

 Such accumulations may include harmful substances like paint, chemicals, dead animals, pesticides, animal remains, and fertilisers.
 These might, in turn, release toxic chemicals that can be very harmful if touched with bare hands or inhaled.

-That’s why it’s essential to take adequate safety measures and ensure you wear protective clothing, gloves, and a face mask while cleaning the drains.
+That’s why it’s essential to take adequate safety measures and wear protective clothing, gloves, and a face mask while cleaning the drains.

 However, we’d strongly advise calling professional services if the storm drain is severely clogged or requires digging to clean up the debris.
 Please do not try this yourself, as you might be exposed to harmful chemicals.